ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 The data transfer always happens in the security context of the user executing the program.

-For license purposes, only the absolutely required information is stored and processed: Invoice address, e-mail addresses for technical and commercial communication, license group information (domain, SID, maximum members) and payment information.
+For license purposes, only the absolutely required information is stored and processed: Invoice address, email addresses for technical and commercial communication, license group information (domain, SID, maximum members) and payment information.